govindaroyaiub/Element-Inspector-Chrome-Tool/README.md

 - **🎯 Element Selection**: Click any element on the page to inspect it
 - **📊 CSS Properties Analysis**: View all computed CSS properties with filtered meaningful values
-- **🌳 DOM Tree Visualization**: Navigate through parent, children, and sibling elements
+- **🌳 Interactive DOM Tree**: Navigate through parent, children, and sibling elements with click-to-inspect
+- **🔄 Element Switching**: Click any tree node to instantly switch inspector to that element
 - **🎬 Animation Detection**: Detect CSS animations, transitions, and GSAP libraries
 - **📐 Element Dimensions**: Get precise measurements and positioning data
 - **⚡ Real-time Inspection**: Instant analysis without page refresh